Developer Guide

 6.3 Use cases

-(For all use cases below, the System is Pied Piper
+(For all use cases below, the System is Pied Piper and the Actor is the user, unless specified otherwise)

 Use case 1: Add a person